Mooleane/aaron-capstone-project/README.md

 pokemon_name = input("Please enter a Pokémon's Name or Pokédex Number: ")
 ```

-Once entered, information about the Pokémon is validated and retrieved through the API, "PokéAPI v2," with a fair rate limit (no parameters needed to be changed).
+Once entered, information about the Pokémon is validated and requested through the API, "PokéAPI v2," with a fair rate limit (no parameters needed to be changed).
+This is able to be done with the "requests" library.

 ## The API call and the validation steps